Consumer Digest: January 2023

 34% - 100% Natural

 29% - Non-GMO

 22% - Organic

 In what categories do shoppers report the highest rate of reading labels for benefits, claims, ingredients, etc.?

-71% of shoppers plan to watch the Super Bowl– with the majority doing so at home and with a similar sized group as last year
+71% of shoppers plan to watch The Big Game – with the majority doing so at home and with a similar sized group as last year

-Do you anticipate gathering with more people, less people, or about the same for the Super Bowl this year?
+Do you anticipate gathering with more people, less people, or about the same for The Big Game this year?

-Where do you plan to watch the Super Bowl?
+Where do you plan to watch The Big Game?